Chainage-in/Chainage/SETUP.md

 Both remember your choice on that browser.
 There is also a skip-to-content link for keyboard and screen-reader users.

-### Clipping
+### Saving items
-Clip any item to log it as evidence.
-The project field pre-fills with the corridor.
-Add your impact assessment and a note on why it matters and which forecast year it hits.
+Press Save on any item to keep it with your own note.
+The corridor field pre-fills where one was detected.
+Add your assessment and a note on what it changes and when.

-**Export CSV** gives you: your note and impact, the headline, publisher, how many sources carried it, publication date, claimed status, signal, target year, mode, states, corridors, and the URL.
+**Download CSV** or **Download Excel** gives you: your note and assessment, the headline, publisher, how many sources carried it, publication date, claimed status, signal, target year, mode, states, corridors, and the URL.
-Ready for a study annexure.
+Ready to paste into a report.

-Clippings live in the browser you made them in.
+Saved items live in the browser you made them in.
 They are not synced and not backed up.
-Export what you want to keep.
+Download what you want to keep.

 ---